GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 The Details panel for a single event contains the following data:

--  The event’s API call name
+*  The event’s API call name

--  The queue it was launched on
+*  The queue it was launched on

--  User event hierarchy (if present)
+*  User event hierarchy (if present)

--  Start, End, and Duration timings
+*  Start, End, and Duration timings

--  Hardware context and if it was rolled
+*  Hardware context and if it was rolled

--  Wavefront pie chart showing the distribution of wavefront counts per stage

--  List of GCN hardware stages and wavefront counts
+*  List of GCN hardware stages and wavefront counts

+*  Colored bar showing wavefront distribution per GCN hardware stage

--  Total wavefront count
+*  Total wavefront count

--  Total threads
+*  Total threads

--  GCN shader timeline graphic showing active stages and duration
+*  GCN shader timeline graphic showing active stages and duration

+*  A table showing resource usage for each API shader stage:

+   * The VGPR and SGPR columns refer to the vector and scalar general purpose registers being used, and the number of registers that have been allocated shown in parentheses.

+   * The LDS column refers to the amount of Local Data Store that each shader stage is using, reported in bytes.

+   * The Occupancy column refers to the Theoretical wavefront occupancy for the shader.
+This is reported 'A / B', where A is the number of wavefronts that can be run and 'B' is the maximum number of wavefronts supported by the hardware.

+   * Tooltips explaining the data are available by hovering the mouse over the table header.

--  Block diagram of active pipeline stages
+*  Block diagram of active pipeline stages

--  Primitive, vertex, control point, and pixel counts
+*  Primitive, vertex, control point, and pixel counts

 The ‘Duration’ shows the time from the start of the first shader to the end of the last shader, including any space between shaders where no